 This family-run hostel is located in our historical house owned by our family for over 5 generations.
-Once serving as the summer house for the Queen of Nepal, it later fell under British reign, to be eventually auctioned off to one of our great grandfathers.
-Today this multicultural home is a modern backpackers’ hostel offering you beautiful relaxing spaces and an opportunity to meet other travellers.
+Once serving as the summer house for the Queen of Nepal, it later fell under British reign, to be eventually auctioned-off to one of our great grandfathers.
+Today this multicultural home is a modern backpackers’ hostel offering you beautiful relaxing spaces and an opportunity to meet with other like-minded travellers.

 Hostel Designed for Independent Backpackers

 International Travellers’ Hostel and its services are designed for the independent backpacker.
 So if you want to experience the true essence of backpacking, this is where you have to be.
 We offer you a more personal, genial and distinct hostelling experience.
 We fervently believe that there is a fine line between ‘tourists’ and ‘travellers’.
-That fine line is the basis of our existence.
+That fine line is prominently defined at our hostel.

 For a special city like Varanasi we highly recommend taking a walk or riding a cycle-rickshaw through its streets that resemble a real life video game for a boatload of thrillingly authentic India adventures.
 Our print map in the Common Room of the hostel also has recommended walks from ITH to the old city outlined.
 There is really only one way to discover a place – go out and see it for yourself.
 Be on your own.
 Soak up the experiences – first-hand and unbiased!